• English

-Over the past few years, Italy’s flat tax has become one of the most talked-about incentives among global investors and high-net-worth individuals seeking new bases for their wealth and lifestyle.
+Over the past few years, Italy’s Flat Tax has become one of the most talked-about incentives among global investors and high-net-worth individuals seeking new bases for their wealth and lifestyle.

 We explored this topic in depth during one of our Dreamer Talks, analyzing how the flat tax regime reshapes opportunities for foreign investors purchasing luxury properties in Italy.